This is fabulous four-food-group recipe. If you wish, serve it with a green salad and lovage dressing.

 8. Ladle a little meat sauce on the bottom of the casserole dish.
 Spread it across the bottom evenly.

 9. Arrange a layer of pasta over the sauce , top with meat sauce. cheese mixture , layer of mozzarella and again with pasta layer, layer of meat sauce and cheese mixture, and mozzarella topped with parsley or carrots tops until all ingredients are used.
 You should have at least 3 layers.
 Top the last layer of pasta with tomato sauce and finish off with shredded mozzarella cheese which I prefer over parmesan cheese as a final topping.
+Loosely cover with parchment paper and foil.
+Parchment ensures that cheese doesn’t stick to the cover.

 Buon Appetito!